sodadata/docs/soda-cl/anomaly-detection.md

 To increase the minimum confidence interval width, you can gradually increase the `min_confidence_interval_ratio` value until you reach your ideal minimum confidence interval.

 The graph below illustrates the impact of the `min_confidence_interval_ratio` parameter.
-For this example, the `min_confidence_interval_ratio` set to `0` and the measurements are very easy to predict.
+For this example, the `min_confidence_interval_ratio` is set to `0` and the measurements are very easy to predict.
 With such a low setting, the confidence interval is very narrow and insignificant noises produce many falsely-identified anomalies.

 ![ad-linear-false-positives](/assets/images/ad-linear-false-positives.png){:height="700px" width="700px"}